tektoncd/community/teps/0091-verified-task-bundles.md

 Consider including folks that also work outside the WGs or subproject.
 -->

-This proposal verifies a Task Bundle itself, but the Task definition within the bundle still has references to external, unverified resources - namely, the builder images.
-These builder images may have been compromised and the Task Bundle would still be considered verified.
+When verifying a Remote Resource that identifies a Task, the Task still has references to external, unverified resources - namely, the builder images.
+These builder images may have been compromised and the Task would still be considered verified.

 Some possible mitigations include the following: